mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 This integration lets you gather sensor data and control the EMS (Energy Management System) of a wide range of Sungrow inverters, including, but not limited to: SH3.6RS, SH4.6RS, SH5.0RS, SH5.0RT, SH6.0RS, SH8.0RT, SH8.0RT-V112, SH6.0RT, SH10RT, SH10RT-V112, SH5K-20, SH3K6, SH4K6, SH5K-V13, SH5K-30.
 A battery is not required, but several sensors will not be available without one.

-Ensure, that you connected the inverter to the Home Assistant network using the native LAN port.
-The WiNet Ethernet port is not only partially working!
+Ensure, that you connected the inverter to the Home Assistant network using the **internal LAN** port.
+The WiNet Ethernet port and the WiNet WLAN are only partially working and we cannot fix this! (==> no support, sorry :/ )

 ![Overview](doc/images/overview_modbus_connection.drawio.svg)